 The more content your art blog has, the better chance your blog will be found in the search results.

 For example, if you have a hundred different blog posts on your site, you will have a hundred different ways a person will be able to discover you in Google’s search.

 If you only have ten different blog posts published, there will only be ten different ways your future art collectors can find you.

 You can see just by this example how important content writing is if you want to be found online.

-Publishing new blog posts on a regular schedule will also give an incentive for a viewer to revisit your blog and become a future buyer.
+Publishing new blog posts on a regular schedule will also give an incentive for a viewer to revisit your blog and become future buyers.

 SEO (Search Engine Optimization)